MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d11/d3d11-graphics-programming-guide-effects-set-state.md

-<span data-ttu-id="7d0ef-115">Deklarieren Sie die Variablen in der Anwendung, die von der Anwendung festgelegt werden können, und aktualisieren Sie dann die Effekt Variablen.</span><span class="sxs-lookup"><span data-stu-id="7d0ef-115">Second, declare variables in the application that can be set by the application, and will then update the effect variables.</span></span>
+<span data-ttu-id="bdb39-116">Deklarieren Sie zweitens Variablen in der Anwendung, die von der Anwendung festgelegt werden können, und aktualisieren Sie dann die Auswirkungsvariablen.</span><span class="sxs-lookup"><span data-stu-id="bdb39-116">Second, declare variables in the application that can be set by the application, and will then update the effect variables.</span></span>

 ```